 She had a sudden vision of the speaker being hooked off the stage like in an Academy talent show.
 She started to laugh, trying desperately not to make a sound.
 It hurt, hurt badly to stifle her giggles.
 She couldn't stop her upper body from shaking.
-She looked down, at the back of the chair in front of her, anywhere but at Kirk.
+She looked down, at the floor, at the back of the chair in front of her—anywhere but at Kirk.

 She could feel his shoulder shaking where it touched hers.
 He was laughing too.

-She leaned down, began to run through all the horrible diseases she could think of, calling up symptoms disgusting enough to make her stop laughing.
+She leaned down and began to run through all the horrible diseases she could think of, calling up symptoms disgusting enough to make her stop laughing.
 It worked.

 Until she looked back at him.

 She turned back to staring at the chair in front of her.
 Began to run through the effects of bubonic plague.
 Finally, she felt the inappropriate hysteria subside.